Term of the Moment

 The Smartphone; a Glimmer of Light

 The phone's small screen forces designers to think more about usability, but not always.
-Smartphone apps can be just as obtuse as desktop programs because they are designed in isolation.
-People use many phone apps, but one might require tapping an icon while another requires swiping the icon for the same function.
-A menu option in one app does the same thing as an icon in another.
+Smartphone apps can be as obtuse as desktop programs, very often because they are designed in isolation without regard to other similar apps in use.
+People use many phone apps, but one requires tapping an icon while another requires opening a menu.
 See good user interface, first-time user menu and dynamic user menu.

 Ask and Ye Shall Receive

-Voice and natural language input and verbal output are increasingly standard components of the user interface, and they can be an enormous help.
-However, recognizing human speech is a daunting computational task.
-Sometimes the results people get are laughable.
-Nevertheless, improvements come every year in this arena (see virtual assistant).
+Voice and natural language input are increasingly standard interface components, and they can be enormously helpful.
+However, recognizing human speech with all the possible accents is a daunting computational task, but improvements come every year (see virtual assistant).
 See RTFM, user experience, naming fiascos, Freedman's law, flat UI, Web rage, HCI and HMI.

 It Can Change World History